GuideNepalInvestingNEPSESIPFDYoung Investor

 Parjanya ShakyaJestha 2083 BS10 min read

 A cousin called me last Saturday.
 He's 26, two years into his first real job, just got a promotion.
-After PF, SSF, rent, food, and the usual expenses, he has about रू 12,000 a month that doesn't have a job yet.
-The question he was wrestling with: "FD ho ki share?"
+After PF, SSF, rent, food, and the usual outgoings, about रू 12,000 a month sits idle.
+The question he was chewing on: "FD ho ki share?"

-It's the right question, asked too narrowly.
-The honest answer at 25 isn't one of the three — it's a small allocation across all three with a heavy lean toward whatever can compound for 35 years without you panicking out of it.
+A fair question, framed too tightly.
+At 25 the honest answer isn't one of the three.
+It's a small allocation across all three, weighted toward whatever can compound for 35 years without making you panic out of it.

-This is the post for him, and for anyone in the same spot.
-It assumes you've already got the basics handled: a three-month emergency fund in a savings account, your PF/SSF running through payroll, and ideally some CIT going if your tax slab makes it worthwhile.
-If not, start with the salary-slip walkthrough and the savings-rate post first — those come before this conversation.
+This post is for him, and for anyone sitting in the same spot.
+It assumes the basics are already handled: a three-month emergency fund in a savings account, PF/SSF running through payroll, and some CIT going if your tax slab makes the math work.
+If not, start with the salary-slip walkthrough and the savings-rate post.
+Those come before this conversation.

 The compounding window is the whole game